Real Testing. Unbiased Reviews.

 We currently purchase the products we test with our own money, and are not paid by any company or manufacturer to influence our opinions or decisions.

-After purchasing the boot, our testing process takes hundreds of hours of hands-on testing through consistent OBJECTIVE testing standards.
+After purchasing the boot, our process involves hundreds of hours of hands-on testing using consistent OBJECTIVE testing standards.

 Frequently Asked Questions